citusdata/citus_docs/cloud/security.rst

 Granting Privileges in Bulk
 ---------------------------

 Citus propagates single-table GRANT statements through the entire cluster, making them apply on all worker nodes.
-However GRANTs that are system-wide (e.g. for all tables in a schema) need to be applied individually to every data node using a Citus helper function.
+It also propagates GRANTs that are system-wide (e.g. for all tables in a schema):

 .. code-block:: postgresql

-  -- applies to the coordinator node
-  GRANT SELECT ON ALL TABLES IN SCHEMA public TO reports;
+  -- applies to the coordinator node and propagates to workers GRANT SELECT ON ALL TABLES IN SCHEMA public TO reports;

-  -- make it apply to workers as well
-  SELECT run_command_on_workers(
-    'GRANT SELECT ON ALL TABLES IN SCHEMA public TO reports;' );

 .. _grant_usage: